sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 ## Scalability

 I don't want to delve to much into this, as I don't have the time to demonstrate this approach on 10,000's of nodes.
-However, given this simple data structures explored.
+However, given the simple data structures explored.
 I beleive this approach could be scaled up to networks with 100,000's of devices.
-This could *potentially* be achieved be done by breaking tasks into fundemental compoennts and using tools such as [Apache Hadoop](https://hadoop.apache.org/).
+This could *potentially* be achieved by breaking tasks and using tools such as [Apache Hadoop](https://hadoop.apache.org/).
 <br><br><br>

 ## Practical Applications